 Blue Chilean Crocus Facts

-- Interestingly, despite the name, the quite beautiful Blue Chilean Crocus isn’t actually a crocus at all.
-Botanists actually classify this remarkable species as a member of a rather different family of flowering plants.
+- Interestingly, despite the name, the incredibly beautiful Blue Chilean Crocus doesn’t actually qualify as a crocus at all.
+In point of fact, botanists actually classify this remarkable species as a member of an entirely different family of flowering plants.
 That has the complex scientific name of Tecophilaeaceae.

 - Nevertheless, none can deny the delicate beauty of its blooms, regardless of its classification.
 Sadly, however, this same beauty consequently contributed to its near extinction in the wild.
-This terrible fate very nearly occurred, entirely due to extensive over collecting.
+This terrible fate very nearly occurred, entirely due to extensive over collecting of the plant.

 - Partially due to this over collecting, the great majority of scientists believed extinct it to be extinct n the wild.
 This belief held until its rediscovery in 2001.
 Overgrazing and general habitat loss also played a role in its near demise in the wild.
 Yet, only a few apparently remain in the wild.

-- While naturally occurring individuals near extinction, the species abounds in cultivation around the world.
+- While naturally occurring individuals near extinction, the gorgeous Blue Chilean Crocus abounds in cultivation around the world.
 That’s because this beautiful plant has become very popular in numerous countries for landscaping and greenhouses.
 As a result, the IUCN has no listing for it.

 Blue Chilean Crocus Physical Description